 Pain - ribcage

 With a broken rib, the pain is worse when bending and twisting the body.
 This movement does not cause the pain in someone who has pleurisy (swelling of the lining of the lungs) or muscle spasms.

 Ribcage pain may be caused by any of the following:

 Rest and not moving the area (immobilization) are the best cures for a ribcage fracture.

 Follow your health care provider's instructions for treating the cause of ribcage pain.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you do not know the cause of the pain, or if it is ongoing.
+Call for an appointment with your provider if you do not know the cause of the pain, or if it does not go away.

 What to Expect at Your Office Visit

 Your provider may perform a physical examination.
 You'll likely be asked about your symptoms, such as when the pain started, its location, the kind of pain you're having, and what makes it worse.